Things to do in Taiwan

 Sun Moon Lake

 Sun Moon Lake is the largest body of water in Taiwan and surrounds a very small island.
 The east side of the lake resembles a sun and the west side, a moon, hence the name.
 The area around the lake is home to one of the aboriginal tribes of Taiwan, the Thao.
 Also surrounding the lake are many trails for hiking.
-The water is clear and a sparkling blue colour.
+The water is clear and sparkling blue colour.
 It has a picturesque backdrop of mountains and is a popular place for honeymooners.
 On one bank of the lake are the Wenwu Temple and the Ci-en Pagoda, built by Chiang Kai-shek in memory of his mother.
 There are several other temples on the shores of the lake.
 All these can be seen on an organized boat tour.
 It is possible to take the cable car overlooking the lake and experience stunning views.

 Yangmingshan National Park

 Yangmingshan National Park is located just outside of Taipei and is home to a number of parks, hiking trails, wildlife and hot springs, the last attraction being influenced by the Japanese hot springs.
 Each season brings different attractions.
 In February and March, the area is full of rhododendrons and cherry blossoms which cover the mountain slopes.
 In October, the colours are wonderful, especially the golden rd of the maple trees.
 The highest peak is Mount Qixing which can be seen from the city.
-Garden 91 is open to the public year-round offering a serene atmosphere together with breathtaking views of the Taipei.
+Garden 91 is open to the public year-round offering a serene atmosphere together with breathtaking views of Taipei.
 There is an indoor complex containing unique rock sculptures and statues collected for decades from around China.

 Get a Trip Quote Order a Brochure